Instructional Design & Online Course Support

 2. Post a Course Welcome Message

-You might provide an overview of the course and tips for getting started.
+Provide an overview of the course and tips for getting started.

 3. Make Announcements